 - ("pilgrimmage").
 Pilgrimage to Mecca required of every able Muslim at least once during his or her life.
 One of the Five Pillars of Islam.

-- The Prophet's flight to Medina in 622 AD, marking the beginning of the Muslim calendar.
-See A.H.
+- The Prophet's flight to Medina in 622 CE, marking the beginning of the Muslim calendar.